Stochastic Particle Flow for Nonlinear High-Dimensional Filtering Problems: Stochastic Particle Flow as a Marginal Particle Filter

 This feature is crucial because it endows a particle filter with low variance of weights, which essentially turns into statistical efficiency.
-This finding motivates the marginal optimal proposal density as the foundation for a marginal particle filter based on the stochastic flow for moderately high-dimensional problems.
+This finding motivates the marginal optimal proposal density as the foundation for a marginal particle filter based on the stochastic particle flow.
+The resulting filter is expected to work well for moderately high-dimensional problems.